Gentoocord/code-of-conduct/README.md

 ---

-### 3.3 - Moderator Unsuitability <a name="33---moderator-unsuitability"></a>
+### 3.3 - Administrator Unsuitability <a name="33---administrator-unsuitability"></a>

-If the community deems a moderator unfit, a public vote will be held.
-A 30-day transition period is provided during which the outgoing administrator remains until a successor is elected.
+If the community deems an administrator unfit, a public vote will be held.
+A 30-day transition period is provided during which the outgoing moderator remains until a successor is elected.
 For this process to proceed, at least **2/3 of the ENTIRE community** must agree via poll.

 ---

 ### 3.4 - Moderator Privilege <a name="34---moderator-privilege"></a>

-Moderators may remove any member deemed unfit for the community, even if they are following the Code of Conduct.
+Moderators may remove any member deemed unfit for the community, inside or outside the community, even if they are following the Code of Conduct.
 This power is not absolute and can be challenged.
-However, sensitive matters may require administrators to withhold specific details.
+However, sensitive matters may require moderators to withhold specific details.

 ---